annedadaa/Writing_assistance/README.md

 2. Evaluation

-The code to evaluate 4 different approach is in _Evaluate_spell_checkers.ipynb_ notebook.
-This notebook contains evaluation metrics description, code for the chosen metrics, a short review on different open-source spell-checkers as well as implementation of some of them.
+The code to evaluate four different approach is in _Evaluate_spell_checkers.ipynb_ notebook.
+This notebook contains evaluation metrics description, code for the chosen metrics, a short review of the different open-source spell-checkers, as well as the implementation of some of them.
+You have to place the dataset file _SpellGram_dataset_2k.csv_ into the same directory as the evaluation notebook.
+Then, run cell by cell to get the results.